sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 Graph theory provides the mathematical foundation for network analysis.
 Key concepts include the adjacency matrix (a square matrix representing connections between nodes), paths (sequences of edges connecting nodes), connected components (subsets of nodes where each node can reach any other), and diameter (the maximum shortest path length between any two nodes).

-Easley \& Kleinberg introduce these concepts in Chapter 2, providing a rigorous foundation for analyzing network structure[^1].
+Easley \& Kleinberg introduce these concepts in Chapter 2, providing a rigorous foundation for analyzing network structure.
 They discuss how breadth-first search can be used to find shortest paths and connected components, and how these algorithms form the basis for more complex network analyses.

 ### Key Network Models